-Helpful Tech For Off-Road Use
+Helpful Off-Road Technology

 Many Subarus now come equipped with X-Mode which helps drivers maneuver through adverse conditions.
 It coordinates the throttle, transmission, AWD system, and braking to give the driver the ability to tackle tough terrain.
 X-mode is useful for sand, gravel, snow, and mud.

 X-mode also helps drivers in downhill situations with the Hill Descent Control.
 It operates the brakes and throttle automatically while letting the driver focus on navigating around obstacles.
 Proper descent takes a lot of technical driving skills, but the HDC feature allows even the most casual driver to safely navigate steep grades.

 If the stock performance of a Subaru isn’t quite enough for what you need, getting extra ground clearance isn’t too difficult.
-A simple 1” strut spacer lift kit usually starts at around $150 and can be installed rather easily at a shop or in your garage.
+A simple 1” strut spacer lift kit usually starts at around $199 and can be installed rather easily at a shop or in your garage.
 I’ve installed a spacer lift kit in an afternoon in my driveway with relatively basic tools.
 If you want even more ground clearance, up to 6″ inch lift kits can be purchased from a few different companies.
 Even simple upgrades, like bigger all terrain tires can add ground clearance and more grip.
 These tires usually add a more aggressive look as well.

 Subaru’s are not only extremely capable in off-road situations, they still manage to get great gas mileage.
 The 2020 Outback boasts an impressive 28.5 combined MPG.
 Making it not only a great all around car for outdoor use, but very economical and affordable to drive.
 Those numbers will drop a tad bit when folks begin installing larger heavier tires and rooftop accessories.
 But even with mud terrain tires and a bumper cut, my Forester only lost about 4 mpg.